appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

 Sets the initial option that is automatically chosen when the widget is loaded.
 It serves as the default selection unless the user manually selects a different option from the list.
+For example, if you want the default option to be ```Blue```, set the **Default Selected Value** property to `BLUE`.

 </dd>